lachlan-waugh/6443/slides/content/lectures/ext8.md

 * the sanitizer/filter will recognise it as "benign"
 * when the browser parses it, it gets mutated into something malicious

+---

+### applications
+mxss is not just applicable to html

+* html is a subset of xml
+* so is svg

 > a good paper [here](https://cure53.de/fp170.pdf)

 ---